 Vaughan Smith, founder of the Frontline Club and independent cameraman

-For a fourth year we are delighted to include the awarding of The Richard Beeston Bursary in our ceremony.
+For a fourth year we were delighted to include The Richard Beeston Bursary in our ceremony.
 This award of £6,000 is for an aspiring British or UK-based foreign correspondent to spend six weeks abroad, researching and reporting on a foreign news story, in association with The Times newspaper.
 A further award of £6,000 is available to a young journalist based in Israel, Lebanon or the Palestinian territories to undertake a six-week fellowship on The Times foreign desk in London.
 Applicants should have at least two years journalistic experience, be under the age of 30 on the application closing date and have a professional command of English.
 For more information on how to apply for the bursary and past winners click here.

 The 2017 Frontline Club Awards were sponsored by: